 If you find any oversize items such as furniture that you must have there are shipping agent offices in the market who can arrange to have the item shipped to your home country.
 Stallholders will help you with this.
 The same goes for wholesale purchases of smaller items.
 Note that Buddha images may need a license for export.

-A lot of items in the market are not priced which means you have to bargain.
 Try offering half of the quoted price and take it from there.
 Don’t pay more than you can afford.
 Many stalls have price signs or stickers and are not so open to bargaining but are usually happy to offer a discount if you’re buying more than one item.
 Most vendors don’t accept credit or debit cards.
 Bring cash.

 Try to visit early or late when it’s less crowded and also less hot.
 It can take a whole day to get around everything and can be physically draining especially in the hot season.
 Bring water and make regular refreshment stops.